AyushJainAJ/Android_ND_P3_StockHawk/README.md

-# Android_ND_P3_StockHawk
+# StockHawk

-This is an Android project submitted for Udacity Android Nanodegree program.
+##Udacity Android Nanodegree program
+###Project 3

-The app finds stock prices from the internet and allows users to add stocks to track.
+An application developed to retrieve prices of stocks from the internet and to track stocks of specific company.

 Features of this app include :

 1. Graphical view of stock data over time.

 2. Widgets to show stock price.